IC-XOrbit-07/Candy-ML/readme.md

   - Smart vending machines
   - Retail shelf monitoring

-  For a visual reference, you can check out **Ejtech Electronics** on YouTube.
+  For a deatiled explanation, you can check out **Ejtech Electronics** on YouTube.